-Solaris is fully licensed for seamless banking across Europe and EEA countries.
+Solaris is fully licensed for seamless banking across Europe and European Economic Area (EEA) countries.

 We obtained a full German banking license (CRR) in 2017, making it the first completely cloud-based Banking-as-a-Service provider in Germany.

-Discover how our setup compares to an EMI license and what our partners gain from it.
+Discover how our setup compares to an e-money license (EMI) and what our partners gain from it.

 A full banking license – also known as a CRR credit institution license – grants official permission to operate a credit institution or a bank-like entity.

-A CRR license offers significantly broader capabilities than an E-Money Institution (EMI) license, including full deposit-taking and lending services—ensuring greater flexibility, scalability, and financial security.
+A CRR license offers significantly broader capabilities than an EMI license, such as full deposit-taking and lending services, with funds guaranteed by the German Deposit Guarantee Act and the European Central Bank (ECB).

 E-money license is colloquially used as a synonym for EMI.
 An electronic money institution license is the official permission granted to an institution by the financial supervisory authorities, allowing it to conduct financial transactions through the disbursement of electronic money.